OctopusDeploy/docs/docs/api-and-integration/octopus.server.exe-command-line/checkservices.md

 Usage: Octopus.Server checkservices [<options>]

 Where [<options>] is any of:

-      --instances=VALUE      List of instances to check
+      --instances=VALUE      Comma-separated list of instances to check, or * to check all instances

 Or one of the common options:

       --help                 Show detailed help for this command

 ```